 ArchEcology LLC integrates practical, cost effective sustainable strategies from a variety of green building programs into new construction and existing building projects.
 We work primarily for speculative developers and the private sector, satisfying corporations that are driven by a financial bottom line and take a pragmatic approach to sustainability.

-In ten years, ArchEcology has facilitated more than 75 LEED and other green building certifications covering over 5 million SF.
-We are responsible for 2,025 certified residential units, with another 3,200 units in our current pipeline.
-Utilizing our combined experience in design, engineering and construction, we provide practical, data-driven guidance to assist project teams to create thriving, sustainable urban developments.
+In fourteen years, ArchEcology has facilitated more than 125 LEED and other green building certifications covering over 11 million SF.
+Utilizing our combined experience in design, energy modeling and construction, we have provided practical, data-driven guidance to assist project teams to create thriving, sustainable urban developments.

 City of Seattle